What are the types of pneumonia symptoms in adults? Before we answer this question, it’s important to define the

-It’s important to note that even if you have a cough, it doesn’t mean that you already have pneumonia.
-Nor does it mean that when you have a fever, you’ve immediately contracted the disease.
-Pneumonia is a disease in itself that can only be diagnosed through a medical check-up and various laboratory tests.
+It is important to remember that having a cough and/or fever does not mean that you have pneumonia.
+While the symptoms are easily identifiable, it is a disease that can only be diagnosed through a medical check-up and laboratory tests.

 How do the types of pneumonia symptoms in adults differ?